Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

-In the LA samples, the relative contributions of ISR and FSR processes can be measured using the minimum of the two angles in the laboratory frame between a track and the LA photon $\thtrkla$~\cite{2pi_PRD}.
-We observe clear peaks in the data and MC distributions of this angle below 20\degree, due to FSR, over a broad distribution from LA ISR.
-Statistical separation between the FSR and LA-ISR contributions is achieved by performing fits in data using templates of FSR and LA-ISR distributions taken from \textsc{AfkQed} and \textsc{Phokhara}, respectively~\cite{sm2}.
-For the dipion sample, the background from fake photons due to pion interactions in the calorimeter is measured in data and MC and the relative excess of $(21.5\pm 3.5)\%$ in data is corrected for.
+In the LA samples, no energy dependence is observed in the data/MC ratio of the $E_{\gamma_\mathrm{LA}}$ distributions from the $\fitla$ fit, neither with \textsc{Phokhara} nor \textsc{AfkQed}, and the data to \textsc{Phokhara} discrepancy in normalization is much reduced.
+The relative contributions of ISR and FSR processes are measured using the minimum of the two angles in the laboratory frame between a track and the LA photon $\thtrkla$~\cite{BaBar:2012bdw}.
+We observe clear peaks in the data and MC distributions of this angle below 20\degree, due to FSR, over a broad distribution from LA ISR (Appendix~D).

-Before discussing the NLO results further, we perform an NNLO analysis using three kinematic fits where two additional photons are allowed in addition to $\gamma_\mathrm{ISR}$: \begin{itemize} \item[-] $\fittsa$ fit: the energies of two SA photons are fitted, each approximated to be collinear with one of the beams. \item[-] $\fitsala$ fit: one additional LA photon is measured in the detector and one SA photon is approximated to be collinear with one of the beams, which provides the best fit. \item[-] $\fittla$ fit: two additional LA photons are measured in the detector.
-The fit with lowest $\chi^2$ among all combinations of two photons is retained. \end{itemize}

-While all events undergo the $\fittsa$ fit, only events with at least one or two additional detected photons enter the $\fitsala$ and $\fittla$ fits, respectively.
-Events are assigned to the $\fittsa$, $\fitsala$ or $\fittla$ sample if the $\chi^2$ of that fit is lower than all others, including the NLO fits.
+\textit{NNLO study.} We then perform an NNLO analysis using three kinematic fits, $\fittsa$, $\fitsala$ and $\fittla$, where two photons are allowed in addition to $\gamma_\mathrm{ISR}$.
+The SA photons $\gamma_\mathrm{SA}$ are approximated to be collinear with one of the beams and the LA photons $\gamma_\mathrm{LA}$ are measured in the detector.
+All events undergo the $\fittsa$ fit, with one SA photon along each beam.
+Only events with at least one or two additional detected photons with $E_{\gamma}>50 \mev$ enter the $\fitsala$ and $\fittla$ fits, respectively.
+No 2D-$\chi^2$ selection is applied, and events are assigned to the $\fittsa$, $\fitsala$ or $\fittla$ sample if the $\chi^2$ of that fit is lower than all others, including the NLO fits.